martin-svk/react-eminem/README.md

 ## EXPLANATION:

-*(for folks who need it - but common, most of you seriosly should'nt need an explanation)*
+*(for folks who need it - but common, most of you seriously shouldn't need an explanation)*

 In **'Till I Collapse** there is a famous line: *"I'll probably never get the props I feel I ever deserve"*